MurtazaKhan24/CS4348-Projects/devlog.md

 Managed to set up a simple thread with 2 tellers and 3 customers from the example files provided.
 The customers introduce themselves and tellers recognize customers introduction, simple.

 Will try to add simple transactions next time.

+### April 8th 9:00pm
+Starting to work on providing the customer transactions such as withdrawal or deposit

+Still using 2 tellers and three customers to make sure the threading logic will work as intended

+Will try to add manager permissions for withdrawals, safe access to vault, and random waiting times

+### April 9th